Detecting and Filtering Unsafe Training Data via Data Attribution with Denoised Representation: Experiments: Jailbreaking Injection Detection

-\paragraph{OpenAI moderation.} The OpenAI Moderation API \cite{markov2023holisticapproachundesiredcontent} is an online moderation tool that assess whether the content is unsafe across 11 safety genres.
+\textit{OpenAI moderation.} The OpenAI Moderation API \cite{markov2023holisticapproachundesiredcontent} is an online moderation tool that assess whether the content is unsafe across 11 safety genres.
 We take the binary prediction label from the model to calculate precision, recall and F1.
 For AUPRC we use the model's highest confidence across all safety genres.

-\paragraph{Llama-Guard-3-8B.} Llama-Guard-3-8B \cite{dubey2024llama3herdmodels} is a Llama-3.1-8B pretrained model, fine-tuned for content safety classification.
+\textit{Llama-Guard-3-8B.} Llama-Guard-3-8B \cite{dubey2024llama3herdmodels} is a Llama-3.1-8B pretrained model, fine-tuned for content safety classification.
 For AUPRC we use the probability of outputting the token ``unsafe'', consistent with previous methodologies \cite{xie2024gradsafedetectingjailbreakprompts}.

-\paragraph{Wildguard.} Wildguard \cite{han2024wildguardopenonestopmoderation} is an open one-stop moderation model trained on a Mistral-7B model that detects prompt harmfulness, response harmfulness, and whether the response is a refusal to the prompt.
+\textit{Wildguard.} Wildguard \cite{han2024wildguardopenonestopmoderation} is an open one-stop moderation model trained on a Mistral-7B model that detects prompt harmfulness, response harmfulness, and whether the response is a refusal to the prompt.
 Similar to Llama-Guard-3-8B, we use the probability of outputting the token ``unsafe'' as the confidence to calculate AUPRC.

-\paragraph{GradSafe.} GradSafe \cite{xie2024gradsafedetectingjailbreakprompts} differs fundamentally in methodology by analyzing gradients with respect to safety-critical parameters of Llama-2, specifically focusing on the gradient of the model's compliance response to prompts.
-In contrast, our approach directly traces unsafe behaviors back to the training data by leveraging token-level attributions to identify the sources of unsafe outputs.
-GradSafe operates independently of the model's responses, providing pre-hoc moderation akin to LLM classifiers, whereas our method emphasizes post-hoc attribution to uncover the origins of unsafe model behavior.
+\textit{GradSafe.} GradSafe \cite{xie2024gradsafedetectingjailbreakprompts} detect unsafe training data by analyzing gradients with respect to safety-critical parameters of Llama-2, specifically focusing on the gradient of the model's compliance response to prompts.
+GradSafe operates independently of the model's responses, providing pre-hoc moderation akin to LLM classifiers, whereas our setting emphasizes post-hoc attribution to uncover the origins of unsafe model behavior.

+\textit{GradSim.} Previous work has demonstrated that GradSim \cite{xia2024lessselectinginfluentialdata,jiao2025datelmbenchmarkingdataattribution} is effective in tracing the influence of training samples on a given target set.
+We denote $h(z)$ as the gradient of sample $z$.
+The Grad-Sim score is then defined as the inner product between the $\ell_2$-normalized $h(z)$ and the $\ell_2$-normalized target gradient mean $\mu_Q$.

+\textit{RepSim.} Representation Similarity \cite{ pezeshkpour2021empiricalcomparisoninstanceattribution} scores have been used for various tasks, such as training data selection and factual tracing \cite{jiao2025datelmbenchmarkingdataattribution}.
+Here $h(z)$ is the last-layer hidden state of the final token in sample $z$.
+Similar with GradSim, the RepSim score is then defined as the inner product between the $\ell_2$-normalized $h(z)$ and the $\ell_2$-normalized target hidden state mean $\mu_Q$.